gyp777/DCN/README.md

-Dependencies
+_ _Dependencies
   Python 3
   Tensorflow 2.0+

 DCN_I is used to predict the compressive membrane/arch action resistance.
-DCN_II is developed to predict the resistance displacement curve considering the dynamic effect.
+DCN_II is used to predict the resistance displacement curve considering the dynamic effect.